gabrielemariotti/cardslib/README.md

 ## Usage

-Creating a `Card` is is pretty simple.
+Creating a `Card` is pretty simple.

 First, you need an XML layout that will display the `Card`.